-We want to create a freely available digital archive of stories and experiences so that we can learn some immediate lessons from them and also have a historical record of how the COVID-19 pandemic has transformed people’s lives and relationship to the world around them.
+We want to create a digital and freely available archive of people’s stories and experiences so that we can learn some immediate lessons from them, but also so that we have a historical record of how the pandemic transformed lives in the area and our relationship to the world around us.
+We use the stories to evaluate the physical and emotional benefits of active leisure, but also the difficulties of maintaining levels of activity since the first lockdown ended.
+Ultimately, we’d like to translate this into policy recommendations for Bristol City Council, WECA, regional public health organisations, and other bodies interested in improving residents’ quality of life.